SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Introduction

 Our contributions are:

-\begin{itemize} \item We identify motion tracking as a scalable foundation task for humanoid control, demonstrating that it exhibits favorable scaling properties with both compute and data diversity and scale up humanoid control to 9k GPU hours and 100 million frames of motion sequences, achieving universal tracking capabilities across diverse human behaviors.
+\begin{itemize} \item We identify motion tracking as a scalable foundational task for humanoid control, demonstrating that it exhibits favorable scaling properties with both compute and data diversity.
+We scale up humanoid control to 21,000 GPU hours and 100 million frames of motion sequences, achieving universal tracking capabilities across diverse human behaviors.